davidshilkret/Raydreams.MicroCMS/README.md

 # MicroCMS

-A rediculously simple CMS that serves Markdown content files in either an Azure File Share or Blob Container.
+A ridiculously simple CMS that serves Markdown content files in either an Azure File Share or Blob Container.

 No web server needed... no database is used.